xwkya/xwkya.github.io/index.md

 Work in progress.
 Create a mosaic from an image and a possible tileset of replacements.
 Optimizing with Neural Netwok policy.
 Exploring other possible uneven mosaics.

-> Exemple of a mosaic
+> Example of a mosaic
 >
 > <img src="mosaic.png" height="500">